LunarKitsunify/MoonCEBC/README.md

 <h3>
   Features:

-- View and edit card decks in online room
+- View and edit card decks in online room.
 - The character limit for the deck name has been increased from 20 to 30.
 </h3>

 <summary><h2>Installation</h2></summary>

 ### FUSAM